Deprecation of Basic authentication in Exchange Online

 Exchange ActiveSync (EAS)

 Many users have mobile devices that are set up to use EAS.
-If they're using Basic authentication, they will be impacted by this change.
+If they were using Basic authentication, they are affected by this change.

 We recommend using Outlook for iOS and Android when connecting to Exchange Online.
 Outlook for iOS and Android fully integrates Microsoft Enterprise Mobility + Security (EMS), which enables conditional access and app protection (MAM) capabilities.
 Outlook for iOS and Android helps you secure your users and your corporate data, and it natively supports Modern authentication.